jrs-coding-school/mysql-camp/4-create-table/index.md

 After you have established some basic entities and attributes, you should begin thinking through the relationships between the entities.
 Consider the person and hotel room.
 We know that a person can ‘book’ a hotel room.
 But we need more detail.
 In real life can a person book more than one room?
 Does a person have to book a room before they can attend an event?
 For argument's sake, let's say a person can book more than one room.
 We will also not require that person stay at our hotel to attend the event.

 Let’s look at the nature of the relationship between person and hotel room from the room’s point of view.
 Does a room have to be occupied by a person or can it be vacant?
 Over time can a room be booked by more than one person?
 We know that it is very likely that a room will not be booked all the time, we can have a room without it being booked.
 We also know that over time a room will be booked by different people.
-So a person can book may rooms and a room can be booked by people over time.
+So a person can book many rooms and a room can be booked by many people over time.

 When a room is booked, what do we want to track in the reservation?
 The reservation dates?
 The rate?
 The lodging tax?
 Which entity do we want to use to track the attributes for dates, rate, and tax?
 Do these attributes belong with the Person entity or the Hotel Room entity or an entirely new table?
 It seems we are uncovering a new entity:  Reservation.
 It is within the Reservation entity that attributes such as the person booking, dates, rate, and tax should be kept.